Fourier--Mukai partners of elliptic ruled surfaces over arbitrary characteristic fields: Fourier--Mukai partners of elliptic ruled surfaces

 \end{enumerate} The symbol ${}^*$ stands for a wild fiber in the tables. \end{theorem}

 By \cite{BM01} and \cite{Ka02}, we know that if $S$ has non-trivial Fourier--Mukai partners, $S$ has an elliptic fibration.
-Hence, from now on, suppose that $S$ has an elliptic fibration $\pi\colon S\to \PP^1$.
-Theorem \ref{TUmain} says that the multiplicities of all multiple fibers of $\pi$ are common, and denote it by $m$.
-When $e=0$ (resp. $e=-1$), we see
+Hence, from now on, we suppose that $S$ has an elliptic fibration $\pi\colon S\to \PP^1$.
+Theorem \ref{TUmain} says that the multiplicities of all multiple fibers of $\pi$ are the same number $m$.